qgindi/LibreAutomate/README.md

 ## How to build
 Need Visual Studio 2022 with C#, C++, .NET 6.0 SDK and Windows 10 or 11 SDK.

 1. Open Au.sln in Visual Studio.
-Ignore "failed to load project" errors.
 2. Build solution (not just the startup project).
 3. Switch to platform x86, build solution, switch back to AnyCPU.
-4. Copy missing files (.db, .dll, etc) from the installed program folder to the output folder "_".
-5. Run Au.Editor project.
+4. Run Au.Editor project.
 It should open the editor window.